duarteocarmo/duarteocarmo.com/content/posts/34-nftuga-experimentation.md

 title: NFTs are dumb.
-Let's make some.
+Let's make some
 date: 26-12-2021
 description: Putting artificially generated faces of Portuguese politicians on Solana
 status: published